Getting Started Integration

 # Copy assets from Metronic HTML package

-# Replace /path/to/metronic-tailwind-html with your actual path
+# Replace /path/to/metronic-tailwind-html-demos with your actual path

-cp -r /path/to/metronic-tailwind-html/dist/assets static/
+cp -r /path/to/metronic-tailwind-html-demos/dist/assets static/

 # Verify the assets are copied